nblade66/MagicFormula/README.md

 Lists of stocks were found on http://ftp.nasdaqtrader.com/, in Symbol Directory.
 I used nasdaqlisted.txt and otherlisted.txt

 It then calculates Return on Capital and Earnings Yield, as specified by Joel Greenblatt.
 Some of the exact metrics he used were not available on Yahoo Finance, so I had to do some Googling to figure out what the equivalent metrics were (for example, I found that Short Term Debt is also known as Current Liabilities).
+He also does not reveal some of his exact calculation methods, such as for Net Working Capital, so I did my best based on this [site](https://www.businessinsider.com/magic-formula-investing-amp-the-little-book-that-beats-the-markets-greenblatts-roc-amp-earnings-yield-approach-2011-4).
 If things are wrong, let me know.
 Stocks below a certain market cap are then filtered out (as he suggests to do), and ranked based on Return on Capital and Earnings Yield.
-(I haven't implemented this part yet, but after I do, I'll cross-check against his site https://magicformulainvesting.com)

 There are 4 flags to be aware of:
 * -r    Retrieves the data (balance_sheet, income_statement, market_cap) of all the stocks listed in the "ticker_list" list.
 This will take a really long time, since it uses web scraping.
 As such, I implement retrieval in batches, which are then saved to the JSON file.
 If no flag, then data will load from the JSON file